x-research-team/sqlx/README.md

 * Named parameter support including prepared statements
 * `Get` and `Select` to go quickly from query to struct/slice

-In addition to the [godoc API documentation](http://godoc.org/github.com/jmoiron/sqlx), there is also some [standard documentation](http://jmoiron.github.io/sqlx/) that explains how to use `database/sql` along with sqlx.
+In addition to the [godoc API documentation](http://godoc.org/github.com/c-foundation/clustersqlx),

 ## Recent Changes
+* clustersqlx fork from sqlx and add master/slave selection, get pingable connection from a pool of connection string; in random order

 * sqlx/types.JsonText has been renamed to JSONText to follow Go naming conventions.